Tuberous Breast Correction Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 As an outpatient, you will be able to return home on the day of the operation.
 Your plan should include the assistance of a friend or family member to drive you home.
 You will initially wear a surgical bra to aid recovery, and also have drain tubes fitted to release any unwanted fluids during the first week.

-Who’s the best plastic surgeon in Sydney for my tuberous breast correction procedure?
+How do I find the best plastic surgeon in Sydney for my tuberous breast correction procedure?

 Dr Choy trained at the University of Sydney, Royal Prince Alfred Hospital and Royal Australasian College of Surgeons and has received accreditation from the Royal Australasian College of Surgeons as well as the Australasian Society of Plastic Surgeons, Australasian Society of Aesthetic Plastic Surgeons and the American Society of Plastic Surgeons.
-These credentials attest to Dr Choy’s innate desire to perfect his craft and achieve results which frequently exceed his clients’ expectations.

 *The information about tuberous breast correction was reviewed by Dr. Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.